 - the act created in the mind of the victim a well-founded fear that the violence was about to take place.

-Assault is a Second Degree Misdemeanor punishable by up to 60 days in jail.
+A simple Assault is a Second Degree Misdemeanor punishable by up to 60 days in jail.
+The possible sentence increases depending on the victim (elderly person, person with disabilities, law enforcement officer) and if a weapon was used.

 Call Shorstein, Lasnetski & Gihon Now!